Mercedes Finance Scandal Explained: Check If You’re Owed a Refund

 Should you receive a rejection letter from the Mercedes-Benz finance complaint you submitted, then the next step you can take is to escalate to the Financial Ombudsman Service (FOS).
 The FOS is an independent body that’s responsible for resolving the common disputes that arise between consumers and financial institutions.
 They also have the authority to order Mercedes-Benz Finance to compensate you should they find any evidence of wrongdoing.

-In case, the FCA investigation led to a wider industry payout, then it means additional legal avenues to claim your compensation.
-Getting a solicitor or claims management company can help you if you want a professional filing your claim, but you might want to check on the fees they charge to ensure you pay a reasonable and decent amount of professional fee.
-Hence there are also claims management companies that charge fees based on a no win-no fee basis.
+In case the FCA investigation led to a wider industry payout, then it means additional legal avenues to claim your compensation.
+Getting a solicitor or the help of a finance claims expert from a reputable claims management company can help you if you want a professional to file your claim, but you might want to check on the fees they charge to ensure you pay a reasonable and decent amount of professional fee.
+But, there are claims management companies that charge fees based on a no win-no fee basis.

 You can also join collective claims if you feel more confident with class action lawsuits, having more support with other claimants on your side as well.

-To make you feel more confident in making a claim against Mercedes-Benz Finance, here’s an example of successful Mercedes refund decisions that were upheld.
+To make you feel more confident in making a claim against Mercedes-Benz Finance, here are examples of successful Mercedes refund decisions that were upheld.

 Mr B acquired a car under a Hire Purchase (HP) agreement, which he signed in October 2014.
 Later on, he complained about the annual mileage and guaranteed future value under his hire purchase agreement with Mercedes-Benz Financial Services UK Limited.
 He argued that the annual mileage should have been 15,000 miles and that the guaranteed future value was unrealistic.
 Mercedes Benz then offered to pay £100 compensation to Mr B.

 Ms B entered into a hire purchase agreement with MBFS to fund the acquisition of a new car costing £26,071.40 on 28 September 2019.
 She then paid a deposit of £8,000, from where she agreed to make 48 monthly payments of £420.69, after which she could pay a small fee of £10 to fully own the car.
 However, she then complained that the agreement she acquired was misrepresented to her.
-In the end, the HP agreement was cancelled, and Ms. B was refunded 10% of all the monthly payments she has, including the deposit and 8% annual simple interest, and remove the agreement from Ms. B’s credit file.
-MBFS is also required to refund any other costs associated with cancelling the agreement, including the one that has relevance to insurance.
+In the end, the HP agreement was cancelled, and Ms. B was refunded 10% of all the monthly payments she had, including the deposit and 8% annual simple interest, and the agreement from Ms. B’s credit file.
+MBFS is also required to refund any other costs associated with cancelling the agreement, including those that have relevance to insurance.

 If you’ve been misrepresented or were mis-sold an agreement by Mercedes-Benz Finance, then you should start your claims process immediately to ensure higher chances of winning your claim.
 You can also consider tapping experts and claim management companies to help you in arranging your claim, as filing a complaint against the Mercedes-Benz Finance service can be intimidating for most.